TSYS-Merchant/syslog4net/README.md

 # Contributing

 We love contributions!
 Please send [pull requests](https://help.github.com/articles/using-pull-requests) our way.
-Please include unit tests with all of your pull requests.
+All that we ask is that you please include unit tests with all of your pull requests.

 # Getting help